Subscriptions for the 2019/20 Season

-The annual payment for membership in the 2019-20 season is £200.
-This comprises a subscription of £180and a tuition fee of £20.
+- The full annual payment for membership is increased to £200, which comprises a subscription of £180 and a tuition fee of £20.
 (The tuition fee does not qualify for Gift Aid.)
-Payment may be made electronically by bank transfer, or by cheque made payable to Harpenden Choral Society.

 Prospective members of the choir will be required to take a short voice test with the Musical Director.
 This consists of the following:

 - Sing a verse of a hymn (music provided)